Formentera Balearic Islands, Spain Travel Guide

 Formentera greatly relies on desalinated water, making it a precious resource.
 Conserving water during your stay holds great value.

 Support local artisans and traditional businesses to conserve the island's cultural heritage.
 Learn and use basic Spanish or Catalan phrases.
-Always get consent before taking photos of people, especially children.
+Always get consent before taking photos of people, particularly for kids.
 Dress modestly when visiting churches.
 Prioritize local businesses for dining, rentals, and groceries.
 Avoid any activities that might exploit animals or individuals.
 Research reputable local charities if you wish to donate.

 Formentera accommodates various budgets with smart planning.
 The island also has different experiences according to the time of year.